Watsonieae

 Watsonieae is the second largest tribe in the subfamily Crocoideae (which is included in the family Iridaceae) and named after the best-known genus in it — Watsonia.
 The members in this group are widely distributed in Africa, mainly in its southern parts.

-They sometimes have the typical sword-shaped leaves of the family Iridaceae, but sometimes, like in Lapeirousia pyramidalis or Lapeirousia divaricata, they are very specific.
+The species in this tribe sometimes have the typical sword-shaped leaves of the family Iridaceae, but sometimes, like in Lapeirousia pyramidalis or Lapeirousia divaricata, they have different morphologies.
 The rootstock is a corm.

-The blooms are collected in inflorescence and sometimes have scent.
-They have six tepals which are identical in the most cases but sometimes has small differences.
+The flowers are arranged in inflorescences and sometimes are scented.
+The flowers have six tepals which are identical in the most cases or have small differences.
 The ovary is 3-locular.

-Most of these plants are not among the popular ornamental flowers.
-Watsonia is often used with this purpose, but the other genera are not very well known.
-However, they have many ornamental traits.
+Watsonia is often used for ornamental purposes.
+The other genera have ornamental potential but are less well known.